I Am 13

 I Am 13 Years Old (Olen kolmeteistkümne aastane, Olen 13-aastane) is a 1980 play by Merle Karusoo.
 This is the first of a series of plays representing Karusoo's 'memory theatre' based on documentary material.

-The drama, set in deep Soviet occupation era of Estonia, was developed by integrating a number of essays collected from 13-year-old schoolchildren of the era, and developed into a coherent, yet comprehensive plot depicting everyday life and culture of 1980s early teenagers.
+The drama, set in the Soviet occupation era of Estonia, was developed by integrating a number of essays collected from 13-year-old schoolchildren of the time, and developed into a coherent yet comprehensive plot depicting the everyday life and culture of early teenagers in the late 1970s.

 It was staged by Karusoo 1980 in the State Youth Theatre of the Estonian SSR.
 The text was born in course of repetitions.
 It was played at Klooga rand, a beach outside of Tallinn.

 Foreshadowing

 The generation depicted — people born in late 1960s — were the last generation spending their youth in occupied Estonia, and the first generation to shape the post-occupation culture, life and eventually, policy.
 While most of the superficial trappings have been forgotten, changed or become memorables, several attitudes illustrated in the play are recognisable in Estonian public life of late 20th and early 21st century.